 Analysis (A)

-Analysis of the Word
+Applying Analysis to the Word

 Analyzing the Word not an academic accessory but an essential perspective to belief when there is a statement faith — it is one of the central covenantal acts that shapes identity, discernment, and formation.
 Analyzing the Word is not merely “studying text”; within the pattern of the Word is how God established for abilities to receive, interpret, and embody our role within the Kingdom of God and our Father’s continuous voice in our lives.

-1. Analysis supports clarity in covenant
+Analysis supports clarity in covenant

 The Word, as it is the Holy Bible illustrates a complete covenant document.
 Covenants require precision.
 Analysis protects against drift, distortion, and inherited assumptions.
 It keeps the community anchored in what God actually said, not what we assume He said.
 This is why Israel preserved scribal traditions, why prophets called people back to the written word, and why Jesus repeatedly asked, “Have you not read…?”